Coinciding with Earth Week, the second blog in our Ahead of the Curve campaign focuses on the element: Earth.

 When working with local companies is not a feasible option we research suppliers who meet our high quality standards, care about the environment and are doing their bit to reduce their carbon footprint.

 We are proud that our own packaging is plastic free and has been since our inception.
-We use FSC rated cardboard, recycled paper tags and envelopes, string, brown tape and the literature sent with products is packed in recycled envelopes.
+We use cardboard boxes, recycled paper tags and envelopes, string, brown tape and the literature sent with products is packed in recycled envelopes.

 We are currently in conversation with the large retailers we work with to find a way to avoid wrapping our pallet deliveries in the plastic shrink wrapping they require in their warehouses.
 We feel strongly that all businesses, big or small, should be doing their part to stop using unnecessary plastic where possible and will continue to have the difficult conversations required to pioneer a new way of thinking and working that's best for the planet.